GeekTrainer/learn-django/Module1/Module1_Unit5.md

     path('<user_id>', views.user, name='user'),

-If we now called this view by entering http://localhost:8000/hello_world/5 in our browser, Django would first look in __myfirstproject.urls__ and search for the urlpatterns.
+If we now called this view by adding __/hello_world/5__ in our browser, Django would first look in __myfirstproject.urls__ and search for the urlpatterns.

 After finding the first match for __hello_world/__, it would then strip that part from the URL and continue with the remaining string to the __hello_world.urls__ where it would continue looking for a match.
 After finding the match, it would then diplay the appropriate view.